crazyelectron-io/macos-settings/README.md

 ## Install basic tools

-Homebrew is an essential tool for installing all kinds of commands and with the addition of Cask, it can also installs GUI-based tools.
+Homebrew is an essential tool for installing all kinds of packages and with the addition of Cask, it can also installs GUI-based tools.
+To use Homebrew it must be added to the path.
-After that we install `iterm2` as our go-to terminal and some other usefull stuff.
+After that we install `iterm2` as our go-to terminal as well as some other usefull stuff.
+All this is done in `00-install.sh`.

 ```bash
 #!/usr/bin/env bash